zuiko21/minimOS/hard/minikim.md

 Don Lancaster's **_cheap_ video display adapter**, which required some modifications on the original KIM-1.

+### Limitations

+The KIM-1 was originally supplied with a couple of 6530 RRIOTs, one for the system, one for the Application bus.
+While theoretically is possible to run a KIM without this last RRIOT, its ROM contains the **tape routines**, thus becomes necessary even if the Application bus isn't used.
+But after replacing the RRIOTs (either with **6532 RIOTs** or even with **6522 VIAs**) the ROM is external anyway, and there is _plenty_ of it, so this second _periheral bus set_ becomes optional.

+**Casette** and **current loop** interfaces are somewhat obsolete nowadays, even for a retro-enthusiast... plus, the cassette interface requires 12 V supply, so it makes sense to keep that circuit in a _separate, optional board_.

 ## Component substitution

 ### 6530 RRIOT